-SIM cards can be inserted by sliding it into one of the designated holes on the front panel.
-By using a small paper clip (or similar) you will need to press it a bit until it snaps into place.
-For removing the SIM, you will need to push it again in the same manner.
+SIM cards can be inserted by sliding it into one of the designated slots on the front panel.
+You have to push the SIM card using a small paper clip (or similar) until it snaps into place.
+To remove the SIM, you will need to push it again in the same manner.
 The SIM card will then rebounce and can be pulled out.